token-js/token.js/README.md

-# Token.js - not actively manintained
+# Token.js - not actively maintained

 Integrate 200+ LLMs with one TypeScript SDK using OpenAI's format.
 Free and open source.
 No proxy server required.